-- 5. Noise: The Project is located within a highly urbanized and built-up area of the City where the majority of ambient noise generation is caused by the Average Daily Trips (ADT) associated with vehicle traffic trips occurring along Lindberg Blvd.
-The Project itself does not create an undue increase in the level of ambient noise. - 6.
-Housing: The Project is located on vacant land, within an industrial land use district, and does not propose to remove or displace any housing, of any type on, or adjacent to the Project boundaries.
-The Project does not cause an undue impact or burden upon any existing or planned City, State, or Federal housing program or regulation. - 7.
-Air Quality: The Project will not substantially increase the baseline air quality emissions resulting from either the construction or operations of the cannabis cultivation and manufacturing facility.
-The Project is not anticipated to produce pollutants of concern in excess of SCAQMD thresholds for elements such as NOx; SOx; or, O. - 8.
+- 7. Air Quality: The Project will not substantially increase the baseline air quality emissions resulting from either the construction or operations of the cannabis cultivation and manufacturing facility.
+The Project is not anticipated to produce pollutants of concern in excess of SCAQMD thresholds for elements such as NO_x; SO_x; or O3.
+The Project will require the use of generators (powered by either gas or diesel fuel) during construction and/or initial operations.
+Generators shall be certified by the California Air Resources Board (CARB) and obtain a permit from the East Kern Air Pollution Control District (EKAPCD), as applicable.
+Southern California Edison (SCE) will provide the project site with both temporary and permanent power service. - 8.
 Healthy Communities: The Project does not contribute and will not impede or impact aspects of the City's Healthy Community strategies.
-The City's Health Communities goals include, but are not limited to, decreasing the total Vehicle Miles Traveled (VMT); which in turn reduces emissions (having a positive benefit upon public health); increases in transit ridership; and expansion of healthy grocery items, including Certified Farmer's Markets and other similar opportunities. - B. General Plan Area Plan(s): Light Industrial and Research (M1) - C. Land Use Designation(s): Vacant Lands - D. Overlay(s), if any: N/A - E. Policy Area(s), if any: N/A - F. Adjacent and Surrounding: - 1.
-Land Use Designation(s): Commercial Zoning District to the southwest.
-Manufacturing zoning districts to the north, east, south, and west. - 2.
+The City's Health Communities goals include, but are not limited to, decreasing the total Vehicle Miles Traveled (VMT); which in turn reduces emissions (having a positive benefit upon public health); increases in transit ridership; and expansion of healthy grocery items, including Certified Farmer's Markets and other similar opportunities. - B. General Plan Area Plan(s): M-1 (Light Industrial Zoning District) - C. Land Use Designation(s): Land Use Policy 1.2 - D. Overlay(s), if any: N/A - E. Policy Area(s), if any: N/A - F. Adjacent and Surrounding: - 1.
+Land Use Designation(s): Land Use Policy 1.2 - 2.
 Overlay(s), if any: N/A - 3.
 Policy Area(s), if any: N/A - G. Adopted Specific Plan Information - 1.
 Name and Number of Specific Plan, if any: N/A - 2.
-Specific Plan Planning Area, and Policies, if any: N/A - H. Existing Zoning: Light Industrial and Research (M1) - I. Proposed Zoning, if any: N/A

-J. Adjacent and Surrounding Zoning: Light Industrial and Research (M1) to the east and south; Light Industrial and Research (M1) to the north and west.
+Specific Plan Planning Area, and Policies, if any: N/A - H. Existing Zoning: M-1 (Light Industrial Zoning District) - I. Proposed Zoning, if any: N/A - J. Adjacent and Surrounding Zoning: M-1 (Light Industrial Zoning District) located to the north, west, and south, and One-Family Dwellings (R-1) located to the east.